HealthResearchAuthority/rsp-alz/6.cross-subscription/README.md

 1. Navigate to the pipeline in Azure DevOps
 2. Click **Run pipeline**
 3. **Select environment** from the dropdown (e.g., `dev`, `uat`, `production`)
+4. **Check deployment options**:
+   - **Deploy DW Function App Private Endpoints**: Check this box only when you need to create/update DW function app private endpoints (typically only on first deployment or when changing DW configuration)
-4. Review the **What-If analysis** in the validation stage
+5. Review the **What-If analysis** in the validation stage
-5. **Approve** the deployment if changes look correct
+6. **Approve** the deployment if changes look correct
-6. Monitor the deployment progress
+7. Monitor the deployment progress

 ### Pipeline Stages